dxcamps/DLI_RoboWorkshop_1/prework/readme.md

 ### Azure Virtual Machines

 Azure Virtual Machines provide an extremely powerful and flexible way to run either Windows or Linux virtual machines in the cloud.
 Virtual Machines use Virtual Hard Disks (vhd) files as their "disks".
-In this workshop, we will be using a pre-provisioned Virtual Hard Disk that has the following pre-installed:
+In this workshop, we will be using a pre-provisioned Virtual Hard Disk image that has the following pre-installed:

 - Ubuntu 16.04 LTS
 - DIGITS
 - Jupyter

-You will copy that pre-existing vhd over to a storage account in your own subscription, and then use an ARM template to create a Virtual Machine that uses that vhd as it's hard disk.
+You will copy that pre-existing vhd image over to a storage account in your own subscription, and then use an ARM template to create a Virtual Machine based on that image.

 In addition to the vhd, your Virtual Machine will also need some additional resources.
 These will all be created for you by the ARM template, but it's helpful to understand them.